rabraham2/INF6027-Project/README.md

 ## Overview
 - **Course**: INF6027
-- **Goal**: A study to analyse the retail sales performance in UK.
+- **Goal**: A study to analyse the retail sales performance in Great Britain.
-- **Aims and Objectives**: The study findings aimed to analyse the monthly, weekly and annual retail sales trends in the United Kingdom (UK) from pre-COVID (2019) to post-COVID (2020), focusing around on non-store retailing and overall retail sales.
+- **Aims and Objectives**: The study findings aimed to analyse the monthly, weekly and annual retail sales trends in Great Britain from pre-COVID (2019) to post-COVID (2020), focusing around on non-store retailing and overall retail sales.
 This study even seeks to identify relevant correlations, predict retail sales growth, and uncover patterns in retail industry trends, including and excluding automotive fuel.
 - **Methods**:
   - **Exploratory Data Analysis (EDA)**
   - **Correlation Analysis**